er6y/OfflineAI/README.md

 ### 📱 Functional Modules

-StarLocalRAG provides a complete local RAG solution with the following core functional modules:
+OfflineAI provides a complete local RAG solution with the following core functional modules:

 #### RAG Q&A System
 - Knowledge base-driven intelligent Q&A